 Over 25-year history

-The museum project of the Centro Pecci, developed over a quarter of a century between the end of the Cold War and today’s global world, has reflected a habit of contemporary art collection which is widespread in Prato.
+The museum project of the Center for Contemporary Art Luigi Pecci, developed over a quarter of a century between the end of the Cold War and today’s global world, has reflected a habit of contemporary art collection which is widespread in Prato.
 This is fueled by the nearby auction house of the Farsetti brothers and inspired by reference figures like Giuliano Gori, the creator and owner of an extensive collection of land art in the manor house of Celle at Santomato di Pistoia.
 The museum’s over 25 years of activity have built up a permanent collection which is a lasting trace of the past temporary exhibitions held at the Centro Pecci.
 These have mostly focused on Italian and international artistic developments, first concentrating strictly on the 1980s and early nineties, then over the years gradually expanding to include retrospectives of artistic experimentations from the second half of the 20th century.

-The exhibitions organized at the Centro Pecci and the permanent collection are the fruit of the critical inclinations, the artistic interests and the actual concrete opportunities of the successive directors and curators who have worked there: Amnon Barzel, Ida Panicelli, Antonella Soldaini, Bruno Corà, Daniel Soutif, Samuel Fuyumi Namioka (Collection Department, 2003-2005), Marco Bazzini and Stefano Pezzato, flanked over the years by external collaborators who have included Jean-François Chevrier e James Lingwood, Claudia Jolles, Elio Grazioli, Octavio Zaya, Germano Celant, Samuele Mazza, Giuliano Serafini, Filippo Maggia, Raffaele Gavarro, Marco Meneguzzo, Jean-Christophe Ammann, Jean-Pierre Criqui, Viktor Misiano, Achille Bonito Oliva, Marco Senaldi, Luca Beatrice, Davide Ferri.
+The exhibitions organized at the Centro Pecci and the permanent collection are the fruit of the critical inclinations, the artistic interests and the actual concrete opportunities of the successive directors and curators who have worked there: Amnon Barzel, Ida Panicelli, Antonella Soldaini, Bruno Corà, Daniel Soutif, Samuel Fuyumi Namioka (Collection Department, 2003-2005), Marco Bazzini and Stefano Pezzato, Fabio Cavallucci and Cristiana Perrella flanked over the years by external collaborators who have included Jean-François Chevrier e James Lingwood, Claudia Jolles, Elio Grazioli, Octavio Zaya, Germano Celant, Samuele Mazza, Giuliano Serafini, Filippo Maggia, Raffaele Gavarro, Marco Meneguzzo, Jean-Christophe Ammann, Jean-Pierre Criqui, Viktor Misiano, Achille Bonito Oliva, Marco Senaldi, Luca Beatrice, Davide Ferri.

 In its first 25 years of activity, the Centro Pecci has exchanged works and collaborated on exhibitions with numerous international, national and territorial museums, in the following order: Centre National des Arts Plastiques, Paris; capc – Musée d'Art Contemporain, Bordeaux; Museo d'Arte Contemporanea – Castello di Rivoli; Museum Moderner Kunst – Stftung Ludwig, Vienna; Witte de With Centre for Contemporary Art, Rotterdam; Centro Atlantico de Arte Moderno, Las Palmas de Gran Canaria; Centre National d'Art Contemporain, Grenoble; Stedelijk Museum, Amsterdam; Bass Museum of Art, Miami Beach; Atelierhaus der Akademie der bildenden Künste, Vienna; Fondazione Palazzo Strozzi, Firenze; Palazzo Fabroni – Arti Visive Contemporanee, Pistoia; Fondazione Piaggio, Pontedera; Centre National de la Photographie, Parigi; Musée d'Art Moderne et d'Art Contemporain, Nice; Le Consortium Centre d'Art Contemporain, Dijon; Lentos Kunstmuseum, Linz; Musée de Grenoble; Museum of Contemporary Art, Shanghai; Museum of Fine Arts, Hanoi; Korean Design Center, Seoul; Macro Future, Rome; Fondación Proa, Buenos Aires; Polo Museale Fiorentino, Florence; Museo Reina Sofia, Madrid; Padiglione Italia, Expo Universale, Shanghai; Museum of Art, Tel Aviv; Museo Civico Giovanni Fattori, Leghorn; Taichung Creative and Cultural Park, Taiwan; Museo de Arte Moderno, Buenos Aires; Santander Cultural, Porto Alegre; Villa Medicea di Poggio a Caiano; Museo di Palazzo Pretorio, Prato.